HanYongyi/HYY/README.md

 - Research ethics compliance
 - Intellectual property protection

-we are willing to provide full access to 100% of the ChatCAS system for authorized partners. ✅
+we are willing to provide **authorized access to the full ChatCAS system (100%)** for eligible partners. ✅

 For commercial collaboration inquiries, please contact us directly to discuss further arrangements. 📩